An Introduction to Clozapine Overdose

 Treatment for a Clozapine Overdose

 The treatment for a clozapine overdose will also vary.
 If the overdose was recent, the healthcare provider may use certain medicines or place a tube into the stomach to "pump the stomach."
 However, once the drug has been absorbed into the body, there is no treatment that can remove it quickly.
 Therefore, in these cases, treatment involves supportive care, which consists of treating the symptoms that occur as a result of the overdose.
-For example, supportive treatment options may include:
+For example, supportive treatment options may include:- Fluids through an intravenous line (IV)

 - Arrhythmia medications or medications for other complications